DaanDemaecker/DaanDemaecker.github.io/README.md

 # Projects
 ## School projects
 ### [Warp Warfare](https://luckyelias.itch.io/group29-warp-warfare)
-A group project where I was the sole programmer, I had a lot of fun during this project with my coleagues.
+A group project where I was the **sole programmer**, I had a lot of *fun* during this project with my colleagues.
 The names of my colleagues can be found on our Itch.io, linked above.
-We were tasked to create a fun, local multiplayer game in an engine of our choice.
+We were tasked to create a ***fun***, local multiplayer game in either Unity or Unreal Engine.
-We chose unity as we only had one programmer and unreal can get complicated.
+We chose Unity as we only had one programmer and I was a llot more comfortable and familiar with Unity, compared to Unreal Engine.
-Our game ended up as a free for all battle with portal guns as your only weapon, i am proud of what my team and I accomplished together.
+Our game ended up as a free for all battle with portal guns as your only weapon, I am proud of what my team and I accomplished together.

 ![Warp Warfare](Content/WarpWarfare.png)

 ### [D2D Engine - Bomberman](https://github.com/DaanDemaecker/D2DEngine)
-For my Programming 4 class, we had to create a 2D engine from a minor starting point and were each given a game to recreate as proof that our engine worked.
+For my Programming 4 class, we had to create a 2D engine from a bare bones starting point and were each given a game to recreate as proof that our engine worked.
 The game given to me was bomberman.
 I had a ton of fun creating this and am proud of the result.

 ![bomberman](Content/Bomberman.gif)